sprestage/tech-octoblog/source/_posts/2013-12-04-unix-alias-file.markdown

 	- also a good way of noting down commands you just learned and want to use much more, and want to get the syntax down before you forget

 ## Protect from unfortunate commands

+## Fini

+Thank you for reading.
+I hope you found this useful.
+I invite you to read my next post if you are interested in learning about vi and why I like it so much.